scondoo/tiffy/README.md

 ####To do:
   * Wrappers to allow for use within a standard (non App Engine) Python environment.
     * Async requests gevent and the requests library.
+  * Function to return stats provided by the Typeform API.